ismail-codar/IFC-GraphRAG-System/ifc_knowledge_graph/docs/file_structure.md

 ## Project Structure Update (May 2025)

 **Current Status:**
-- The pipeline for converting IFC to Neo4j is complete and robust, including domain-specific enrichment and full integration testing.
+- The pipeline for converting IFC to Neo4j is complete and functional, with proven integration test results.
+- Recent integration tests successfully created a knowledge graph with 306 nodes and 2328 relationships.
 - The codebase is now ready for advanced querying, API development, and comprehensive documentation.
-- The `examples/` directory demonstrates domain enrichment and graph capabilities.
-- The `tests/` directory includes robust integration and end-to-end tests, ensuring reliability.
+- New optimization tools have been added to reduce IFC file sizes and improve processing speed.
+- There is a non-critical issue with material node creation that affects material associations but doesn't prevent the core graph from being created.

 ---